Houthi rebels vow fierce retaliation after American and British strikes against them

 The Pacific Gold is managed by Singapore-based Eastern Pacific Shipping, a company that is ultimately controlled by Israeli billionaire Idan Ofer.
 Iran itself has not acknowledged carrying out the attack.

-Associated Press writers Bassem Mroue in Beirut, Jill Lawless in London and Nasser Karimi in Tehran, Iran, contributed to this report.
+Associated Press writers Bassem Mroue in Beirut, Jill Lawless in London, Nasser Karimi in Tehran, Iran, and Tara Copp and Fatima Hussein in Washington contributed to this report.

 Credit: AP